pymc-devs/pymc-examples/examples/survival_analysis/frailty_models.myst.md

 We will see two varieties of regression modelling with respect to time-to-event data: (1) Cox's Proportional Hazard approach and (2) the Accelerated Failure time models.
 Both models enable the analyst to combine and assess the impacts of different covariates on the survival time outcomes, but each does so in a slightly different manner.

 We will also show a hierarchical variant of survival modelling called frailty modelling, where we estimate the survival function using regression but allow for the inclusion of individual or groups specific "frailty" terms.
 These are a multiplicative factor applied to the estimation routine of an individual's survival curve allowing us to capture some of the unexplained heterogeneity in the population.
+Additionally we will show how to express stratified approaches to estimating the baseline hazards.
 Throughout we will draw on the discussion in {cite:t}`collett2014survival`.

 +++